wiseorcool/Project-1-Team-4/README.md

 • COVID-19 official start date in California is Mar 11, 2020, when the first death for Coronavirus was reported.
 (1)
 • COVID-19 official end date in California is Mar 31, 2023, according to the news.
 (2)
 • Crime definition: According to Criminal Justice Information Services, there are 8 main offenses classifications: - Criminal Homicide - Rape, - Robery, - Assault, - Burglary, - Larceny/Theft, - Motor-vehicle theft and Arson.
 (3)
+• Violent definition: Homicide, Rape, Robbery, Aggravated assaults, Simple assault.
+(4)

 Hypothesis:
 As COVID-19 restrictions eased, violent crime in L.A. increased in numbers.
+Null hypothesis:
+As COVID-19 restrictions eased, violent crime in L.A. did not increase in numbers.

 Reserarch question:
 How did COVID-19 affect crime metrics in Los Angeles?